 Beat 2.
-The First Stream and the southern half of Loch Faoghail an Tuim (Loch One).
+The First Stream and the southern half of Loch Faoghail an Tuim.

 Beat 3.
 Macleay’s Stream and Loch Faoghail Chiorabhal (Loch Three).
-The Ford Stream and southern part of Loch Faighail Kirraval between 11.00 hours and 16.00 hours.
+The Ford Stream and southern part of Loch Faoghail Chiorabhal (Loch Three) between 11.00 and 16.00.

 Beat 4.
-Loch Airigh na h-Airde (Loch Four) and the Langavat Rivers.
-The Ford Stream and the southern part of Loch Faoghail Chiorabhal before 11.00 hours and after 16.00 hours.
+Loch Airigh na h-Airde (Loch Four) and the Langabhat Rivers.
+The Ford Stream and the southern part of Loch Faoghail Chiorabhal before 11.00 and after 16.00.

-4.4 Beat and boundary markers are designated by white posts.
-These will be pointed out by the ghillies.
+4.4 Beat and boundary markers will be pointed out by the ghillies.

-4.10 Rods on Beats 3 and 4 (which require a walk when ghillies are not on duty) may choose instead to fish Loch Faoghail an Tuim (Loch One) from the bank.
+4.10 Rods on Beats 3 and 4 (which require a walk when ghillies are not on duty) have the option of fishing Loch Faoghail an Tuim (Loch One) from the bank.

 5. THE ROVING BOAT